 Welcome to the Alcohol/Sexual AssaultEdu course where you will learn important information to make our campus a safer place for all.

-The AlcoholEdu/Sexual AssaultEdu module will be available on Wednesday, January 2nd for new students and transfers enrolling for spring, 2013 and must be completed by Friday, February 1st.
+The AlcoholEdu/Sexual AssaultEdu module will be available Tuesday, July 29, 2014 for new students and transfers enrolling for Fall, 2014 and must be completed by Friday, August 29, 2014.

 Buffalo State is a community of people who care about and care for each other.
 We care about your success as a student and your growth as an individual.
 We expect you to feel safe in the presence of others, respected for who you are and who you wish to become, and free to express your views and opinions.
 We also expect that you, alone or in a group, will not create conditions in which academic failure or personal harm, injury or even death might result.
 We want you to look out for yourself, your friends and your companions, making sure you stay out of harm’s way.
 And, if someone’s health or safety is at risk, we expect you will call for help.

 We have these expectations because Buffalo State is a community that cares.
 Our commitment to safety includes a commitment to prevent alcohol abuse and to respond forcefully to incidents of sexual violence, intimate partner violence (dating or domestic violence), stalking and sexual harassment.
 At Buffalo State, these acts of violence are unacceptable and must not be tolerated by anyone in our campus community.